AIspowers/channel-factory-rfi/README.md

 1. Check your internet connection
 2. Make sure the Channel Factory API is up and running
 3. Try refreshing the page
-4. Use the "Show Debug Info" button at the bottom of the page to test the API connection
-5. Clear your browser cache if you're seeing an outdated version
+4. Clear your browser cache if you're seeing an outdated version

 ## Technical Information